Eyes Ahead To Rain Chances - KION546

 Eyes Ahead To Rain Chances

-Rest of Wednesday: Sunny and warm, with coastal highs in the mid 60s to low 70s and mainly low 70s for inland valleys.
-A weak sea breeze will kick in during the afternoon.

-Overnight: Mostly clear and chilly.
-Lows in the 30s to low 40s on the coast with 20s to 30s for inland locations.

-Thursday: Chilly in the morning.
-Mostly sunny early, then low clouds returning to the coast late in the afternoon.
-Fog possible.
-Much cooler with coastal highs in the upper 50s to low 60s—60s to around 70ºF inland.
+Thursday: Mostly sunny with a few high clouds passing through.
+Low clouds/fog return to the coast late in the day.
+Expect coastal highs in the upper 50s to mid 60s with 60s to low 70s inland.

-Extended: A weather system will then move in on Friday and could linger into Saturday with scattered showers and much cooler temperatures.
-Another system will follow late Sunday into Monday with a better chance of rain.
-An even wetter-looking system should arrive mid-week next week!
+Overnight: Some fog and drizzle possible ahead of morning rain chances.
+Lows in the 40s along the coast with 30s inland.

+Friday: Low clouds for the coast and nearby valleys overnight.
+Then, a cold front will bring a band of rain to the region mid-morning.
+It will be followed by scattered showers throughout the day.
+There is a very slight chance of lightning with the showers.
+Snow levels will also begin to drop down to our peaks.
+Much cooler, with highs in the 50s.
+Gusty northwest winds at times.

 -------------------------------------------------------------------------